matnad/liquid-gas-token/README.md

 ## Project Status

+The LGT smart contract is deployed on the Ethereum Main Net, Kovan and Ropsten at the address: [0x000000000000C1CB11D5c062901F32D06248CE48](https://etherscan.io/address/0x000000000000c1cb11d5c062901f32d06248ce48).

-**This repository is still a work in progress and has not undergone a formal audit**.
+**This repository has not undergone a formal audit**.
 Comments, questions, criticisms and pull requests are welcomed.
 Feel free to reach out on [Gitter](https://gitter.im/matnad).

-The contract will be deployed on the test and main nets soon and the addresses will be posted here.

 ## License